-Students earn Honors in the Major by completing a research thesis or creative project in your major area of study under the guidance of a faculty committee.
-You will work with this committee to select a topic, develop a prospectus, complete a written document based on your research or creative project, and defend your thesis orally before your committee.
-This process normally takes two to three semesters, during which you will register for six to nine hours of 4000-level thesis credit.
-Once you have completed and successfully defended your project, you will graduate "with honors" in your major, a distinction that is announced during commencement and designated on your official transcript (not your diploma).
+Students will work with this committee to select a topic, develop a prospectus, complete a written document based on their research or creative project, and defend their project orally before the committee.
+This process normally takes two to three semesters, during which students will register for six to nine hours of 4000-level HITM credit.
+Once they have completed and successfully defended their project, students will graduate "with honors" in their major, a distinction that is announced during commencement and designated on the graduate's official transcript (not the diploma).

 FSU developed the Honors in the Major Program to encourage students to explore their major disciplines in greater depth by completing a research or creative project, and the program is open to all qualified FSU students (see admission requirements here).
 While many students conduct traditional research, the program also supports the creative endeavors of students in majors such as Creative Writing, Dance, Film, Music, Studio Art, and Theatre.
 We encourage you to explore our website to learn more about admission to the program, program requirements, funding opportunities, and the recent activities of our current students.